How to Plan Your Wedding Without a Planner (And Save $3,500+)

 Can you plan a wedding in 3 months without a planner?

 Yes.
 It requires a fast-track timeline and quick decisions.
 Book venue and photographer immediately.
 Choose an all-inclusive venue to reduce vendor coordination.
-The MyWeddingKit system includes a 3-month accelerated timeline for exactly this situation.
+An accelerated planning checklist covers the fast-track schedule step by step so nothing falls through the cracks.

 Stop Googling.
 Start Planning.